 To my white peers, I don’t blame you for all of it.
 At the same time, you have to talk to the people of color in your life to get some perspective.
 For my fellow people of color, it doesn’t get easier, but just know you aren’t alone.
 The questions will never stop.
 Just know that you don’t have to educate all of your white friends on their ignorance 24/7.
 Just live your life.

 I have never talked about this before on the blog, but I want to share my experiences.
 I wanted to remind people who are starting out or just in need of motivation that just because people don’t look like you, you should still do what you love.
 Just be yourself, don’t be defined by the identifiers in your life.
-At the same time, make a conscious effort to promote diversity in your life, whether it’s life, school, friends, or in the people you follow on Instagram.
+At the same time, make a conscious effort to promote diversity in your life.
+Whether it’s life, school, friends, or in the people you follow on Instagram.

 Start the conversation and although people may not see your perspective, it’s worth trying and showing your worth.
 Each one of us is special in our own way.
 The color of our skin should not downplay our influence in the world.
-I’ve been limiting myself due to fear of backlash and hatred from the community as a whole and the people in my life, but you know what?
+I’ve been limiting myself due to fear of backlash and hatred from the community as a whole and the people in my life.
+You know what?
 Fear does not, and will never rule me or my life.
 Here’s to content that matters and makes me happy, no matter what.